 While this story was an excellent example of the role open data and oversight can play in enhancing transparency in the UK, it is only a small part of what this approach offers to the UK procurement market.
 What it really offers is the opportunity to look at the bigger picture of British public spending.

-We’re part of an increasingly vibrant community of organizations trying to make public contracting data accessible and useful.
-We aggregate and standardize all of the notices published by the UK government – this allows us to tell our clients not only that Accenture has recently been awarded a contract with the Home Office to build case working software for EU migrants post-Brexit, but that it has won 9 contracts worth £40m by the Home Office since 2017.
+We’re part of an increasingly vibrant community of organisations trying to make public contracting data accessible and useful.
+We aggregate and standardise all of the notices published by the UK government – this allows us to tell our clients not only that Accenture has recently been awarded a contract with the Home Office to build case working software for EU migrants post-Brexit, but that it has won 9 contracts worth £40m by the Home Office since 2017.
 We can also tell you that it has won 33 other contracts from 23 other public buyers, all in a matter of seconds.

 We can use stories such as the ferry contracts to prompt a wider public investigation into the use of emergency contracting procedures by the UK public sector.
 We can tell the government which contracting authorities are dodging their legal requirements to publish in Contracts Finder.
 We can tell companies where they are missing business.
 We tell investors which companies are winning big government contracts.